puppetlabs/puppetlabs-node_encrypt/README.md

     ClVbGy9Ow3zado1spWfDwekLoiU5imk77J9POy0X8w==
     -----END PKCS7-----

+### Automatically distributing certificates to compile masters

 The `node_encrypt::certificates` class can synchronize certificates across your infrastructure so that encryption works from all compile masters.
-Please be aware that **this class will create a filesystem mount on the CA node!**
+Please be aware that **this class will create a filesystem mount on the CA node** making public certificates available for download by node listed in the `$whitelist`.

 Classify all your masters, including the CA or Master of Masters, with this class.
 This will ensure that all masters have all agents' public certificates.
-You can limit access to the certificates by passing a comma-separated list of nodes as the `$whitelist` parameter.
+Limit access to the certificates by passing a comma-separated list of compile master nodes as the `$whitelist` parameter.

+**Note**:<br />
+If this is applied to nodes in a flat hierarchy (i.e., non Master of Masters), then all agents will have all public certificates synched.
+This is not a security risk, as public certificates are designed to be shared widely, but it is something you should be aware of.

+Parameters:

+* [*whitelist*]
+    * This is a comma-separated list of all nodes who are authorized to synchronize *all* certificates from the CA node.
+Defaults to `*`, or all nodes.

 ## Ecosystem